 To start, here is the general syntax that you may use to import a CSV file into Python:

 Next, I’ll review a simple example with the steps needed to import your file.

 Importing the Data into Python

 So let’s begin with a simple example, where you have the following client list and some additional sales information stored in a CSV file (where the file name is ‘Clients‘):

 Steps to Import a CSV File into Python using Pandas

 Firstly, capture the full path where your CSV file is stored.

-You’ll need to modify the Python code below to the path where your CSV file is stored on your computer.
+You’ll need to modify the Python code below to reflect the path where the CSV file is stored on your computer.
 Don’t forget to include the: